CBeebies: International and non-English versions

-On 1 December 2019, the Australia feed launched in New Zealand on Sky.
+On 1 December 2019, the Australian feed launched in New Zealand on Sky.

+In March 2020, CBeebies launched on Vietnam's television provider Msky.

 In July 2020, it was relaunched in India, but with pan-Asian feed in English audio track only.

-On 31 October 2020, CBeebies and CBeebies en Español ceased U.S. operations and were no longer available through any US Satellite, Cable, and Streaming provider (Dish Network, Xfinity, Sling TV, etc.) However, CBeebies can also be available as a non-Spanish channel.
+On 31 October 2020, CBeebies and CBeebies en Español were removed from all cable and satellite providers in the United States.

-On 11 January 2022, BBC Kids launched as a FAST channel on Pluto TV in the United States, which airs a majority of CBeebies and CBBC shows from the BBC Studios catalogue.
+On 11 January 2022, BBC Kids launched as a FAST channel on Pluto TV in the United States, which airs select CBeebies and CBBC shows from the BBC Studios catalogue.
 A version of the channel that airs Spanish-dubbed programming titled "Niños por BBC" was launched on the same day.
+Both channels have since been removed.
+BBC Kids continues to be available on Samsung TV Plus in the United States.

+On 15 December 2022, the Asian feed of CBeebies was launched as a preview channel on Astro, which replaced Boomerang on 1 February 2023.

+A planned rebrand for the Polish version of CBeebies was cancelled in March 2024 after the departure of presenter Aneta Piotrowska.

+It was announced that CBeebies on Foxtel in Australia would be removed on 31 July 2024, alongside BBC First, BBC Earth, BBC News, and A&E. However, 3 months after the Foxtel shutdown, CBeebies and BBC Kids were removed from Fetch TV on 31 October 2024, marking the end of CBeebies operations in Australia after nearly 16 years.

 Management

 In the UK, CBeebies is operated by the BBC Children's and Education division and part of BBC North.
 The division is also responsible for CBBC and overall strategic responsibility for all of the BBC's domestic services for children rests with the Director of Children's and Education, Patricia Hildago Reina (since 2020).
-The direction of the domestic CBeebies channel itself rested with Kay Benbow, the last Controller of the channel commissioning all CBeebies content across BBC television, online, interactive TV, and radio.
+The direction of the domestic CBeebies channel itself rested with Kay Benbow, the last Controller of the channel commissioning all CBeebies content across BBC television, online, interactive TV and radio.
 She took over from the first controller Michael Carrington in 2010.
 In 2017 it was announced that the CBeebies controller post would close in December 2017 and all content for the CBeebies brand would be commissioned by a new, pan BBC Children's role entitled Head of Content.
-In January 2021 it was announced that the decision would be reversing and a new Head of Commissioning and Acquisitions for preschoolers (0–6) would be appointed.
+In January 2021 it was announced that the decision would be reversed, and a new Head of Commissioning and Acquisitions for preschoolers (0–6) would be appointed.

 Internationally, CBeebies is owned by BBC Studios, which operate the brand.